wes-brooks/wrbrooks.github.io/_comments/2014-4-15-trial-comment.md

 ---
 post_id: /2014/4/closures-of-beaches-at-the-Yahara-lakes-due-to-contamination
-comment: Congratulations, both of you!
+date: 2014-4-15
 ---
+Congratulations, both of you!